cybergarage/puzzledb-go/doc/spec/coordinator-store-spec.md

-# Coordinator Store Specification
+# Coordinator Specification

 The coordinator service provides distributed synchronization and coordination for PuzzleDB nodes, as well as a distributed key-value store.
 This document describes the specifications of the information stored in the key-value store provided by The coordinator service.

+## Store

+The coordinator service provides a distributed key-value store for PuzzleDB nodes.
+The key-value store is a collection of key-value records, where each record is a key-value pair, consisting of a header as the key and a value as the value.

-## Key Categories
+### Key Categories

 The key-value store is a collection of key-value records, where each record is a key-value pair, consisting of a header as the key.
 The key-value store supports the following categories of key-value records: